Hi. I’m Michelle!

 After a 23-year corporate career as an HR Professional in the Crown sector, I took a risk and moved my career to an Indigenous Economic Development Corporation as the Director of Indigenous HR Strategy.

-This was a very rewarding role that helped me build my professional network, be involved in some impactful Indigenous employment initiatives ….and build my leadership confidence to sit at the decision-making tables as a First Nations, female leader.
+This was a rewarding role that helped me build my professional network, be involved in impactful Indigenous employment initiatives ….and build my leadership confidence to sit at the decision-making tables as a First Nations, female leader.
+In January 2024, I left the corporate world and became my own boss!

 I am the proud owner of Brooks HR Group, a company dedicated to creating Indigenous careers and leadership through all levels of industry, and Venue B, a coffee lounge, catering company and event centre.